Wang-Kai/atexit/README.md

 ## How to use

-Define and registry your atexit function, after program running, it prints PID.
+Define and registry your atexit function

 ```go
 package main